Justblanken17/ECEN404repo/README.md

 # ECEN404repo
 reposit

-Below Will detail what the Growable Space Habitat is, where to find files in this repo, as well as the deliverables at the end of 404:
+Below Will detail what the Growable Space Habitat is, where to find files in this repo, as well as the deliverables at the end of 404 as well as hw to setup the project to run:

 What is the Growable Space Habitat and our part in it?